Whether a boarder or a commuter, your freshman likely faced a few blips the first semester.

 by Anne Vaccaro Brady

-Don’t send your freshman back to college without addressing the issues that tripped her up last semester.
-Talking through some of the obstacles will give her a better chance at success the second time around.
+Don’t send your freshman back to college without addressing the issues that tripped them up last semester.
+Talking through some of the obstacles will give them a better chance at success the second time around.

 Academics, i.e. grades Students usually receive their course grades a week or two after their last final.
 If you haven’t seen any type of “report card” yet, as the parent, you have the right to ask to take a look.